 Subdivisions (d)(3) and (e)(3).
 The amendment deletes the provisions that govern the application for and issuance of warrants by telephone or other reliable electronic means.
 These provisions have been transferred to new Rule 4.1, which governs complaints and warrants under Rules 3, 4, 9, and 41.
+Subdivision (e)(2).
+The amendment eliminates unnec-

 Subdivision (e)(2).
 The amendment eliminates unnecessary references to "calendar" days.
-As amended effective December 1, 2009, Rule 45(a)(1) provides that all periods of time stated in days include "every day, including intermediate Saturdays, Sundays, and legal holidays!."
+As amended effective December 1, 2009, Rule 45(a)(1) provides that all periods of time stated in days include "every day, including intermediate Saturdays, Sundays, and legal holidays[.]"